jaredpalmer/tsdx/README.md

 ### ESLint

 You can add your own `.eslintrc.js` to the root of your project and TSDX will **deep merge** it with [its own ESLint config](./src/createEslintConfig.ts).

+### `patch-package`

+If you still need more customizations, we recommend using [`patch-package`](https://github.com/ds300/patch-package) so you don't need to fork.
+Keep in mind that these types of changes may be quite fragile against version updates.

 ## Inspiration